joelving/Blog/content/post/reinventing-time-reporting-part-1.md

 - **Building a real-time client**: Building a front-end in Blazor and having it communicate with the server using SignalR.
 We'll also add progress reporting from our background tasks.

 ## Pipes for parsing
-If you've never heard of pipes before, I suggest you take a few minutes to read up on <a href="https://blogs.msdn.microsoft.com/dotnet/2018/07/09/system-io-pipelines-high-performance-io-in-net/" target="_blank">David Fowler's excellent introduction</a> and <a href="https://blog.marcgravell.com/2018/07/pipe-dreams-part-1.html" target="_blank">Marc Gravell's amazing in-depth series</a>.
+If you've never heard of pipes before, I suggest you take a few minutes to read up on <a href="https://blogs.msdn.microsoft.com/dotnet/2018/07/09/system-io-pipelines-high-performance-io-in-net/" target="_blank" rel="noopener">David Fowler's excellent introduction</a> and <a href="https://blog.marcgravell.com/2018/07/pipe-dreams-part-1.html" target="_blank" rel="noopener">Marc Gravell's amazing in-depth series</a>.
 In short, it's streams on steroids: you get buffer management, partial reads, back-pressure & flow control, and first-class support for the new System.Memory APIs, meaning near-zero allocations.
 For our use case, our data sources are external.
 We'll fetch the iCal-feeds from online calendar systems via Http or from files (during testing).
-Since we're bringing them in from external sources (namely via HTTP) where data arrives when it arrives, we might benefit from processing them using the brand new [System.IO.Pipelines](https://www.nuget.org/packages/System.IO.Pipelines/) APIs.
+Since we're bringing them in from external sources (namely via HTTP) where data arrives when it arrives, we might benefit from processing them using the brand new <a href="https://www.nuget.org/packages/System.IO.Pipelines/" target="_blank" rel="noopener">System.IO.Pipelines</a> APIs.

 Unfortunately, not too many APIs return pipes yet and our HttpClient is no exception - we still only get streams.
-Thankfully, we don't have to deal with all the buffer management ourselves as Marc Gravell and the rest of the Stack Overflow team has built the plumbing for us, available on Nuget as [Pipelines.Sockets.Unofficial](https://www.nuget.org/packages/Pipelines.Sockets.Unofficial/), making it a trivial task.
+Thankfully, we don't have to deal with all the buffer management ourselves as Marc Gravell and the rest of the Stack Overflow team has built the plumbing for us, available on Nuget as <a href="https://www.nuget.org/packages/Pipelines.Sockets.Unofficial/" target="_blank" rel="noopener">Pipelines.Sockets.Unofficial</a>, making it a trivial task.

 {{< highlight csharp >}}
 using Pipelines.Sockets.Unofficial;